-The recoverable amounts of the cash generating unit has been determined based on a value-in-use calculation using discounted cash flow forecasts based on business plans prepared by management for a five-year period ending 31 July 2027.
+The recoverable amounts of the cash generating unit has been determined based on a valuein-use calculation using discounted cash flow forecasts based on business plans prepared by management for a five-year period ending 31 July 2027.

-The results of the testing indicated the projected value of CRUSHMETRIC Limited to exceed its carrying value.
-As a result, no impairment loss has been recognised in the current year.
+The results of the management's year end impairment review as required by IAS 36 Impairment of Assets; the review indicated the projected value of CRUSHMETRIC Limited to exceed its carrying value.
+As a result an impairment loss HK\$58,798,718 has been recognised in the current financial year.